Merzasphor/MWSE/docs/source/types/tes3reference.md

 ### `setNoCollisionFlag`

 Sets if this reference has active collision.
-This is preferable to the hasNoCollision property, if are manipulating multiple objects at once and do not want to constantly recalculate collision groups.
+This is preferable to changing the `hasNoCollision` property, if you are manipulating multiple objects at once and do not want to constantly recalculate collision groups.

 ```lua
 tes3reference:setNoCollisionFlag(hasNoCollision, updateCollisions)